vvscode/docs/docs/tutorials/tutorials-android/build-a-pet-monitor.md

 ---
-title: "Build a Pet Monitor"
+title: Build a Pet Monitor
+excerpt: >-
-excerpt: "Want to check in on your pet while you’re at work, but not willing to shell out the big bucks for custom hardware devices?
-If you have an Android tablet and phone, you can build a voice communication system to chat with your pet in no time at all."
+  Want to check in on your pet while you’re at work, but not willing to shell out the big bucks for custom hardware devices?
+If you have an Android tablet and phone, you can build a voice communication system to chat with your pet in no time at all.
 ---
 Want to check in on your pet while you’re at work, but not willing to shell out the big bucks for custom hardware devices such as [PetChatz](http://www.petchatz.com/) or [PetCube](https://www.petcube.com/) ?
 If you have an Android tablet and phone, you can build a voice communication system to chat with your pet in no time at all.